HephtronCode/darey.io_DevOps/Security-group_NACL_mini-project/README.md

 # Security Group and NACL Mini Project

 ## Overview
-This project is designed to help you understand and implement AWS Security Groups and Network Access Control Lists (NACLs).
+This project is designed to help you understand and implement AWS Security Groups and Network Access Control Lists (NACLs) using Terraform.
 You will create a VPC with public and private subnets, configure security groups for EC2 instances, and set up NACLs for additional security.

 ## Part 1
 1. Log into your AWS account and navigate the EC2 dashboard.